keiichiw/padding-detector/README.md

 # struct-paddings-detector

-Detect implicit paddings in C structs and unions.
+A command line tool to detect implicit paddings that will be added in C structs and unions.

+## Usage

 ```
+$ cargo build --release
 $ cat ./examples/simple.h
 #include<stdint.h>